-It is necessary for Council to approve a timetable for 2017 in line with Council's decision to maintain an 18 month timetable, to enable meeting venues and resources to be confirmed, to publicise the timetable and to populate the Members' diary.
+It is necessary for Council to approve a timetable for 2015/16 to enable meeting venues and resources to be confirmed, to publicise the timetable and to populate the Members' diary.
 As the new municipal year starts in May it is also appropriate for Council to consider changes in political balance and be aware of how Scrutiny chairing arrangements work.